 Islam is a survey course that focuses on the life of Muhammad; the beliefs and practices of the Muslim community; and the differences between various schools of Islam.
 We will study the development of Islamic institutions, ideas, and spirituality; the growth of Islamic law (the shari'a) and Islamic mysticism (sufism); and the contemporary struggle for the soul of Islam taking place between conservatives, reformers, mainstream Muslims, and extremists.
-This course will include site visits to mosques in New York City.
-Pre-requisite: REL211 LEC Equivalent: POL353 LEC and MCA353 LEC
+A requirement for this class is fieldwork in mosques and dergahs in New York City.
+During these visits, students are expected to conform to the dress codes in these spaces.
+Men must wear long pants and women must wear headscarves.